The Charlotte Pike

 The wilderness through which the road was cut passed directly through lands that had previously been inhabited by various Native American peoples, the first of which having arrived here some 10,000 - 12,000 years ago, and possibly even 13,000 to 14,000 years ago.
 The area remained continuously inhabited by various Native American societies and cultures for many thousands of years, up until it was suddenly abandoned and completely evacuated by the last of the Native Americans to occupy the land, happening sometime around the late 14th to mid 15th century.

-The Native American often known as the "Mound Builders" had consistently occupied the area of Southern Cheatham County that includes both the Mound Bottom & Pack Sites, beginning sometime around the year 950 AD.
+The Native Americans often known as the "Mound Builders" had consistently occupied the area of Southern Cheatham County that includes both the Mound Bottom & Pack Sites, beginning sometime around the year 950 AD.
 Their occupation of these sites lasted approximately 500 years or so, up until sometime around 1450 AD.
 For reasons still unknown, beginning sometime around 1400 AD, these people suddenly and rapidly abandoned their lands and densely populated sites in Middle Tennessee, including Mound Bottom and surrounding sites, within a time span of only a few decades.

 Above: Aerial view of Mound Bottom